You are using an outdated browser. Please upgrade your browser to improve your experience.

-Head of Press & Editorial Photography
+Head of Documentary & Editorial Photography

-Gretchen has been the Director of Photography for both the New York Post and the New York Daily News and has been involved with BA(Hons) Press & Editorial Photography course since its inception in 2008, when she helped to establish industry partnerships between Falmouth and London-based photo agencies and publications, including Rex Features (now Shutterstock) where she was then chief editor.
+Gretchen has been the Director of Photography for both the New York Post and the New York Daily News and has been involved with BA(Hons) Documentary & Editorial Photography course since its inception in 2008, when she helped to establish industry partnerships between Falmouth and London-based photo agencies and publications, including Rex Features (now Shutterstock) where she was then chief editor.

 She studied documentary film and animation at New York University, and has been photographing and illustrating since childhood.
 In her early years post-NYU she was the Head of Rights and Reproductions for the Museum of the City of New York, working with the archival collections of Jacob Riis, Berenice Abbott, Samuel Gottscho and Stanley Kubrick.